Originate/exosphere/website/tutorial/part_2/part_2a/02_app_config.md

 It defines the name, a description, and a version of the application.
-It also defines a section for listing all the services of the application and any development dependencies (by default this only includes `exocom`).
+It also defines a section for listing all the services of the application and any development dependencies.
+In our case, this includes `exocom`.
 Since we just created the application, the services section will be empty.
 We will add some in just a minute.